jutunen/visual-TSP/README.md

 Install tsp-solver.js with command **npm install**
 Start the server with command **node tsp-solver.js**

-##TSP solving algorithms
+## TSP solving algorithms

 Currently all implementations use brute force search to find the shortest routes.
-Brute force search is very ineffective way to solve a TSP and therefore the maximum count of "cities" is limited to 9.
+Brute force search is very inefficient way to solve a TSP and therefore the maximum count of "cities" is limited to 9.

-##3rd party libraries
+## 3rd party libraries

 This project includes a permutation-engine.js file from https://github.com/eriksank/permutation-engine